Classes & Workshops

-Here at Power Street we believe that performing arts and education go hand in hand.
+Here at PST we believe that performing arts and education go hand in hand.
 Our Resident Artists are trained in a variety of theater techniques, with years of experience working with students both inside and outside of classrooms.
-Power Street has developed workshops in:
+PST has developed workshops in:

 Bilingual Playwriting (Spanish and English)

 Classes are wonderful for team and community building.
 We are happy to work with your organization, your class, or in your neighborhood.
 No experience is necessary to participate - just a sense of fun!

 What is Land and Body (Tierra y Cuerpo)?